Keep A Record of All Oustanding Claims Invoices Seeking Payment From The Federal Government

-When seeking payment for an outstanding invoice or claims from the federal government, you want to keep a copy of all invoices submitted.
+When seeking payment for an outstanding claim invoice or claims from the federal government, you want to keep a copy of all invoices submitted.
 This is especially true for invoices over $100,000.00.
 Small businesses and large government contractors alike rely on prompt payment from the government to conduct business operations.
-However, keep in mind that under the Prompt Payment Act, the agency is only required to pay invoices that are properly submitted and for work that is performed under the terms of your contract.
+However, keep in mind that under the Prompt Payment Act, the agency is only required to pay government invoices that are properly submitted and for work that is performed under the terms of your contract.

 - Always follow up to ask whether there are any mistakes with your invoice

 - Keep records of your outstanding invoice submitted and follow-up communications

 - After no response, it would not hurt to send a demand for payment